MIST: A Co-Design Framework for Heterogeneous, Multi-Stage LLM Inference: Implementation and Validation

-We then evaluate \tool using an online workload in which we assume requests arrive with a Poisson distribution at the arrival rate of 5 Queries per second(QPS).
-Using vLLM, we profile Llama3-70B on \textbf{H100x8} and Qwen3-32B on \textbf{L40Sx2}, both running the ShareGPT~\cite{ShareGPT} dataset. \autoref{fig:mist_online_serving_validation} shows that the end-to-end runtime of 100 requests matches are with 5.3\% error.
+We evaluate \tool using an online workload that has a Poisson distribution at the arrival rate of 5 requests per second (RPS).
+Using vLLM, we profile Llama3-70B on \textbf{H100x8}, Qwen3-32B on \textbf{L40Sx2} and Llama3-8B on \textbf{TPUv6e}, all running the ShareGPT~\cite{ShareGPT} dataset. \autoref{fig:mist_online_serving_validation} shows that the end-to-end runtime of 100 requests.\tool achieves high fidelity, with less than 2\% average error across different combinations of HW and models. \toolns's accuracy is significantly better than Vidur\footnote{Vidur doesn't support Google TPUs.} and LLMServingSim2.0 because they profile only the major kernels individually.
+In real deployments, vLLM Serving Engine uses pre-compiled graphs~\cite{vLLMCUDAGraphs} to reduce LLM inference forward pass time.
+This can't be captured when reconstructing the latency from individual operators.
+Additionally, since both Vidur and LLMServingSim2.0 use operator-level ML predictors, the error is aggregated across layers and tokens, hence impacting end-to-end latency.

+\autoref{fig:mist_online_serving_validation}.d shows the simulation time for each LLM inference simulator running the three benchmarks.
+Vidur requires a significant amount of time—about 400 seconds for pre-training before each run. \tool achieves the fastest simulation runtime while maintaining fidelity due to i.) smarter caching of HW cluster runtimes, ii.) avoiding repeated loading of individual kernels by capturing inference forward-pass latency at the granularity of precompiled graphs.